-Hypothesis-1
+Hypothesis-1B

-There would be no significant difference between the Posttest total mean scores of Control group and Experimental group students in learning science.
+There would be no significant difference between the Pretest total mean scores of boys and girls in Experimental group students.

-This hypothesis was tested by analyzing the Posttest total mean scores of Control group and Experimental group students.
-The effect was tested by finding Mean, S.D and Critical Ratio value of the scores of Conventional teaching and Interactive Whiteboard teaching and the results were tabulated in table-1.
+These hypotheses were tested by analyzing the Pretest total mean scores of Control group and Experimental Group students.
+The effect was tested by finding Mean, S.D and Critical Ratio values of the scores of Conventional teaching and Interactive Whiteboard teaching and the results were tabulated in table-1.

 Table-1

-Comparison of total mean scores of Control and Experimental group
+Comparison of total mean scores of Boys and Girls in Control and

-students in Posttest
+Experimental group students in Pretest